BradHutchings/Mmojo-Server-v2/instructions/521-APE-Compatible.md

   ```

 #### Test the Assembled APE
 If your build environment is x86_64 or aarch64, you can test the assembled APE.
-Requires previously downloaded model to the `$MODELS_DIR` directory.
+Requires previously downloaded model to the `$LOCAL_MODELS_DIR` directory.
 - View the script: <a href="../scripts/520-Test-Cosmo-APE.sh" target="_blank">520-Test-Cosmo-APE.sh</a>.
 - Run the script:
   ```